merakigenart/meraki-js-sdk/README.md

 }
 ```

+The `MerakiScript` class gets included automatically by the SDK browser bundle during rendering.

 #### Creating Scripts for P5

-When creating a script class to be rendered by the `p5` library, you may largely use the same code that you'd use when not using a framework.
-The primary difference is that the code normally placed within `setup()` is now placed inside of the `execute()` method in your `MerakiScript` class.
+When creating a script class to for rendering by the `p5` library, you may use the same code that you'd use when not using a framework.
+The primary difference is that the code placed within `setup()` is now located in the `execute()` method in your `MerakiScript` class.

 If you have a `draw()` function defined, you should instead add a `draw()` method to your script class and place the code there.